Back to top

 Biosourced architecture

-Geneva is a unique international hub for the environmental cause.
-On the one hand, global governance and expertise (UN, UNEP, UN-Habitat, UNHCR, WMO, etc.) meet there to set policies for sustainable development; on the other hand, cantonal and communal authorities are developing large-scale strategies and innovative projects.
+Geneva offers an exquisite natural, social and cultural setting, as much as a unique international nexus for environmental advocacy.
+Within it, global governance bodies and experts, such as the UN, UNEP, UN-Habitat, UNHCR, and WMO convene to shape policies for sustainable development.
+Simultaneously, cantonal and communal authorities spearhead large-scale strategies and innovative projects.

-Being the second part of the Transition Workshop, the Design Studio offers you an unparalleled opportunity to strengthen your skills at this fertile intersection of personalities, strategies and tactics.
+The Design Studio, second module of the Transition Workshop, offers an unparalleled opportunity to hone your skills at this dynamic convergence of personalities, strategies, and tactics.

-During two intense weeks, teachers and participants of the Design Studio develop ecological transition scenarios based on case studies located in, and in collaboration with, the Canton of Geneva.
-Lectures, interviews, site visits, research and team-based design are organized to enrich the process.
-A pre-jury takes place at the end of the first week, before a final presentation in front of a jury composed of representatives of stakeholders and professionals in the ecological transition of cities.
-The proposed scenarios come to life in different forms:
+Over two intense weeks, instructors and participants in the Design Studio craft ecological transition scenarios based on case studies situated in collaboration with the Canton of Geneva.
+The process is enriched through lectures, interviews, site visits, research, and collaborative design efforts.
+A pre-jury evaluation takes place at the end of the first week, followed by a final presentation before a jury comprising stakeholder representatives and professionals in urban ecological transition.
+Proposed scenarios materialize in various forms:

 • Imaging techniques (manual, technical, CAD),